simatic-ax/template-library/README.md

    1. Publish the package on your GitHub registry

       **Important:** If not logged in on GitHub, you've to do it before you can publish a package.
-More information you'll find [here](https://github.com/simatic-ax/.sharedstuff/blob/main/doc/personalaccesstoken.md)
+More information you'll find [here](https://github.com/simatic-ax/.github-private/blob/main/doc/personalaccesstoken.md)

-      ```
+      ```sh
       apax publish --registry https://npm.pkg.github.com --package simatic-ax-template-library-0.0.1.apax.tgz
       ```